-Kim Craig’s award allows her to spend time learning how to use Adobe After Effects through online tutorials.
-This project will help her with the post-production phase of the feature-length documentary she plans to make as a part of her dissertation work.
-Developing skills in motion graphics has helped Kim develop competencies necessary for pursuing a career in creating educational media.
+Kim Craig’s award allowed her to spend time learning how to use Adobe After Effects through online tutorials.
+This project helped her with the post-production phase of the feature-length documentary she plans to make as a part of her dissertation work.
+Developing skills in motion graphics helped Kim develop the competencies necessary for pursuing a career in creating educational media.

 Rachel Dale, English (2021)

 This award allowed Rachel Dale, an doctoral student in the English department, to enroll in a class at the Simmon’s University Library and Information Science department.
-The class explored the process of developing and sustaining and developing new archival repositories.
-Rachel is exploring a career in archival management and this course served as an introduction to the skills that she would need in this field.
+The class explored the process of developing and sustaining new archival repositories.
+Exploring a career in archival management, this course served as an introduction to the skills that she would need in this field.